 Michaels was born in Bridgeport on July 10, 1907, to Bohemian-speaking parents Joseph and Magdalena Michaels, both of whom had arrived in the United States in 1880 from what was then part of Austria-Hungary and is today the Czech Republic.
+The family name was Maco.
 Joseph Michaels was naturalized as an American citizen in 1894 and at the time of the 1920 census owned a saloon.
-Joseph and Magdalena had ten children: Stephen, William, Susie, Mary, Helen, and – the youngest at the time of the census – John.
+"He was a saloon keeper right across the street from the ballpark in Bridgeport.
+I could sit up in the windows and watch all the games when I was a kid," he said decades later.3 Joseph and Magdalena had ten children: Stephen, William, Susie, Mary, Helen, and – the youngest at the time of the census – John.
 Four others followed John, and he outlived every one of the nine.
 In 1920 the two eldest worked as machinists in one of Bridgeport’s factories, and Susie Michaels worked as a bookkeeper in a retail store.

 Michaels made his mark in baseball early on, throwing an 8-0 four-hit shutout for Bridgeport against the Waterbury Brasscos on September 16, 1928, in Bridgeport.
 In his first full year pitching for the Bears, the 5-foot-10, 154-pound Michaels appeared in 20 games and posted a 5-1 record in the Class A Eastern League.
 He also lost an exhibition game to the New York Yankees, 3-2 to Bob Shawkey on June 17.
 He enjoyed a much-improved full year with Bridgeport in 1930, earning his first headline in the Boston Globe on July 12: “Michaels Holds Allentown to Six Hits to Win, 4 to 3.”
 He knocked more than a full run off his earned-run average, improving to 3.60, and his won-lost totals were 16-7.
 At some point, perhaps in 1929, he married Katherine Vanek, whose parents were also of Austria-Hungarian birth, according to the 1930 census, and the couple were living with his cousin John Sleis, a truck driver for a department store, and John’s wife, Mary.
 Michaels listed his occupation as “ballplayer, league team.”

 There was a win for Mr. Michaels in the second game of a July 2 doubleheader at Fenway Park against the Yankees, who’d beat him in the brief outing just two days before.
-Michaels pitched a complete-game, 6-5 victory, allowing eight hits (neither Ruth nor Gehrig had one) and four earned runs.
+It was his only win.
+Michaels pitched a complete-game, 6-5 victory, allowing eight hits (neither Ruth nor Gehrig had one – the one strikeout was of Ruth) and four earned runs.
+He credits Marv Olson with saving him – the Yankees had pulled within one run in the ninth inning, with Joe Sewell up, Ruth on deck, and Gehrig in the hole.
+Sewell slashed a line drive to second base and Olson dropped to both knees to make the play.
 Two more losses on consecutive days (July 7 and 8 against the Browns) followed, one that saw him fail to complete the first and one that lasted eight innings in which he gave up five runs.

 On October 25 Yawkey made a deal sending Winsett and Michaels to Rochester as compensation for Fritz Ostermueller.
 From 1934 through 1936, Michaels played three consecutive years with the Rochester Red Wings, though with a declining level of work due to an ailing arm in 1936 – 199 innings, 165, and then 49.
 His combined ERA was 3.835, and his respective won-loss records were 16-10, 9-10, and 4-2.